AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-rational nature was placed, when it had no need to eat of the tree of the knowledge of good and evil; so that, when all feeling of wickedness has been removed, and the individual has been purified and cleansed, he who alone is the one good God becomes to him \'all,\' and that not in the case of a few individuals, or of a considerable number, but he himself is \'all in all.\' And when death shall no longer anywhere exist, nor the sting of death, nor any evil at all, then verily God will be \'all in all.\'" Thus the final restoration of the moral universe is not to be wrought in violation of the will of the creature: the work of
-\"transforming and restoring all things, in whatever manner they are made, to some useful aim, and to the common advantage of all,\" no
-\"soul or rational existence is compelled by force against the liberty of his own will.\"[^263]
+rational nature was placed, when it had no need to eat of the tree of the knowledge of good and evil; so that, when all feeling of wickedness has been removed, and the individual has been purified and cleansed, he who alone is the one good God becomes to him 'all,' and that not in the case of a few individuals, or of a considerable number, but he himself is 'all in all.'
+And when death shall no longer anywhere exist, nor the sting of death, nor any evil at all, then verily God will be 'all in all.'"
+Thus the final restoration of the moral universe is not to be wrought in violation of the will of the creature: the work of "transforming and restoring all things, in whatever manner they are made, to some useful aim, and to the common advantage of all," no "soul or rational existence is compelled by force against the liberty of his own will."[^263]

-Again: \"Let us see now what is the freedom of the creature, or the termination of its bondage.
-When Christ shall have delivered up the kingdom to God, even the Father, then also those living things, when they shall have first been made the kingdom of Christ, shall be delivered, along with the whole of that kingdom, to the rule of the Father, that when God shall be all in all, they also, since they are a part of all things, may have God in themselves, as he is in all things.\" Origen regarded the application to punishment of the word *aionios*, mistranslated everlasting, as in perfect harmony with this view, saying that the punishment of sin, \"though \'*aionion*,\' is not endless.\" He observes further: \"The last enemy, moreover, who is called death, is said on this account (that all may be one, without diversity) to be destroyed that there may not be anything left of a mournful kind, when death does not exist, nor anything that is adverse
+Again: "Let us see now what is the freedom of the creature, or the termination of its bondage.
+When Christ shall have delivered up the kingdom to God, even the Father, then also those living things, when they shall have first been made the kingdom of Christ, shall be delivered, along with the whole of that kingdom, to the rule of the Father, that when God shall be all in all, they also, since they are a part of all things, may have God in themselves, as he is in all things."
+Origen regarded the application to punishment of the word *aionios*, mistranslated everlasting, as in perfect harmony with this view, saying that the punishment of sin, "though '*aionion*,' is not endless."
+He observes further: "The last enemy, moreover, who is called death, is said on this account (that all may be one, without diversity) to be destroyed that there may not be anything left of a mournful kind, when death does not exist, nor anything that is adverse